 Air quality is key to the health of humans and ecosystems.
 The Environment Act (1995) requires borough and district councils to identify Air Quality Management Areas (AQMAs) where current or future air quality is unlikely to meet national air quality objectives, and to develop Air Quality Action Plans to tackle poor air quality in these areas.

-The county council's Air Quality Strategy has been superseded by the new Low Emissions Transport Strategy which replaces both the older Climate Change Strategy and the Air Quality Strategy.
+The county council's Air Quality Strategy has been superseded by the new Local Transport Plan 4 which replaces the older Low Emissions Transport Strategy.

 - Esher High Street (NO2)

 - Cobham High Street (NO2)

 - Hinchley Wood (NO2)

 - A281 The Street, Shalford (NO2)

 - A23 Redhill Town Centre (NO2)